JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 - 4 - Connection refused - server unavailable
 - 5 - Connection refused - bad username or password
 - 6 - Connection refused - not authorized

+{% include note.html content="The Error Code will remain showing the status of the last connection even when the MQTT is disabled.."%}

 ##  MQTT Formats
 The MQTT Agent in the Smart Gateway has four data format options.